elina20chihlingliu/2021-VRDL-HW2-Object-Detection/README.md

 SVHN Dataset object detection

 The proposed challenge is a street view house numbers detection, which contains two parts:
-Do bounding box regression to find top, left, width and height of bounding boxes which contain digits in a given image classify the digits of bounding boxes into 10 classes (0-9) The giving SVHN dataset contains 33402 images for training and 13068 images for testing.
+- Do bounding box regression to find top, left, width and height of bounding boxes which contain digits in a given image -classify the digits of bounding boxes into 10 classes (0-9)

+The giving SVHN dataset contains 33402 images for training and 13068 images for testing.
 This project uses the YOLOv5 pre-trained model to fix this challenge.

 ### Environment